goodeggs/platform/ami/README.md

 ## Test

-Once you have an AMI candidate, you should update the `Ami` CloudFormation parameter in the dev cluster and verify:
+Once you have an AMI candidate, you should upload the `convox-formation.json` file, update the `Ami` CloudFormation parameter in the dev cluster and verify:

 1. That `convox rack` still works and returns the correct information
 2. The `hello-world` app is accessible via its ELB